ElegantEngineeringTech/laravel-invoices/README.md

 }
 ```

-### Download the Invoice as a PDF
+### Downloading the Invoice as a PDF

 #### From a controller

-To download the pdf, simply return the `download` method.
+To download the PDF, simply return the `download` method.

 ```php
 namespace App\Http\Controllers;